 Note: The CLASS Act was repealed in January 2013; it will not be implemented.
 Instead, the government has appointed a 15-member Federal Long Term Care Commission to compile recommendations for addressing the substantial long-term care needs of our growing elder population.
-See our article for more info.
+More info will be posted soon.

 Patient Protection and Affordable Care Act (PPACA, P.L.
 111-148, March 23, 2010), the health care reform legislation signed into law this spring, includes the Community Living Assistance Services and Supports Act, known as the CLASS Act, and is part of the legislative legacy of Senator Ted Kennedy.
 What follows is an explanation of the provisions of the Act after passage of PPACA.
 Regulations must be issued by the Secretary of Health and Human Services no later than October 1, 2012, and will spell out the details of the CLASS program.
 Those regulations will specify the method of operation of the program, the premiums for each population group, how people will qualify for and obtain benefits, how decisions can be appealed, and a host of other program details.
 Until then, there may be much public speculation about whether people will or will not participate in the program, and how much premium will be needed for the program to be successful.
 This summary is intended to clarify what is in the law that will become the CLASS long-term care benefit program.